 Worldwide environmental strategies

-Dufry operates over 2,200 retail stores across 64 countries, where it sells products sourced from over 1,000 suppliers.
-All the stores operated can be categorized into one of five channels.
-Find here more information on our divisional structure and countries / major locations covered by each division.
+Dufry operates over 2,300 retail stores across 65 countries, where it sells products sourced from over 1,000 suppliers.
+For information on our divisional structure, countries and major locations covered by each Division see here.
+All the stores operated can be categorized into one of five types, which are explained here.

 Reducing CO2 emissions is one of Dufry’s concerns.
-Whenever possible, transports of goods are done by shipping containers on sea-ships, thereby choosing the most CO2-efficient way of transportation.
-Through reconfiguration of goods in our Global Distribution Centers and regional logistics stations, we minimize intercompany transportation of the goods to a minimum.
-The distribution to the individual shop locations is usually done by road whereby Dufry outsources the transportation to specialized national or international logistics partners, who partly have their own environmental strategies in place.
+Whenever possible, the transport of goods is done by shipping on sea, thereby choosing the most CO2-efficient means of transportation.
+Through the reconfiguration of goods in our Global Distribution Centers and regional logistics platforms, we reduce intercompany transportation of the goods to a minimum.
+Distribution to the individual shop locations is usually done by road whereby Dufry outsources the transportation to specialized national or international logistics partners, who partly have their own environmental strategies in place.

-Further actions to reduce the CO2 emissions are in the area of business travel: We advise our employees to consider alternatives to traveling such as the use of virtual meeting systems (video conferencing, conference calls, computer live-meetings) or reducing travel frequencies by optimizing each trip.
+Further actions to reduce the CO2 emissions are in the area of business travel, we advise our employees to consider alternatives to traveling such as the use of virtual meeting systems (video conferencing, conference calls, computer live-meetings, Skype-for-business) or reducing travel frequencies by optimizing each trip.
 In addition, Dufry employees are also encouraged to use public transport systems not only for business trips but also for their daily journeys to and from work.
 In specific locations the company grants contributions to employees using public transport for commuting.

-According to Airport Carbon Accreditation, the airport industry accounts for about 5 % of the air transport sector’s total carbon emissions.
-The organization, launched in 2009, currently has 173 accredited airports in its programme, which are spread across 50 countries worldwide.
-In 2016, based on information by Airport Carbon Accreditation, 61 of these airports have actively reduced the CO2 emissions under their direct control, and 26 airports have achieved carbon neutrality.
-Dufry has retail shops in 15 of these 26 carbon neutral airports, including Dallas Fort Worth, Athens, Antalya, Milan-Malpensa, Manchester and Stockholm airports, just to name a few.
+According to Airport Carbon Accreditation (airportcarbonaccreditation.org), the airport industry accounts for about 5% of the air transport sector’s total carbon emissions.
+The organization, launched in 2009, currently has 249 accredited airports in its program, which are spread across 68 countries worldwide.
+In 2018, based on information by Airport Carbon Accreditation 71 of these airports have actively reduced the CO2 emissions under their direct control, and 44 airports have achieved carbon neutrality.
+Dufry has retail shops in 22 of these 44 carbon neutral airports, including Dallas Fort Worth, Athens, Antalya, London-Gatwick, Helsinki, Milan-Malpensa, Manchester and Stockholm airports just to name a few.
+Queen Alia in Amman, Jordan, and London Stansted airports, where Dufry is the main retail operator, joined the carbon neutral airports list in 2018.

-Avoiding any waste in the first place or recycling it if it occurs is an effective way to save valuable resources.
-The European Distribution Center is outsourced and run by a specialized logistics company and packaging material which mainly consists of cardboard, paper, plastic film, wood as well as electronic and plastic consumables such as neon lamps and PET are sorted out in different containers and sent for recycling.
+Avoiding any waste in the first place or recycling it, if it occurs, is an effective way to save valuable resources.
+In the European Distribution Center packaging material, which mainly consists of cardboard, paper, plastic film, wood as well as electronic and plastic consumables such as neon lamps and PET, are sorted into different containers and sent for recycling.
 The recycling process is outsourced to specialized service providers.
-If these providers have a climate program in place, Dufry’s Swiss logistics provider supports their program by paying a surcharge on the transports, which is devolved to “myclimate” (www.myclimate.org).

 In the shops, the waste produced by our operations is mostly packing material handled through the landlord’s waste disposal system and recycled accordingly where possible.
-Dufry actively collaborates with the airport’s sustainability teams where possible, as it is the case at Heathrow airport in the UK, to contribute to further improve recycling systems and reduce energy consumption.
+Dufry actively collaborates with the airport’s sustainability teams where possible, as is the case at London Heathrow airport, to contribute and further improve recycling systems and /or reduce energy consumption.

 These sections might also be of interest to you: